-- 2. Manikin Requirements and Mounting: A mounted manikin with full facial shroud should be provided by the testing site for insertion of the typodont.
+- 1. Manikin Requirements and Mounting: A mounted manikin with full facial shroud should be provided by the testing site for insertion of the typodont.
 The manikin heads must accommodate the Acadental ModuPROTM which can be adapted to a chair-mounted post or a high-tech simulation lab unit.
 If the typodonts are to be chair-mounted, they must have an articulating hinge attached.
 If a simulation lab is being used, the typodonts must be adapted with appropriate connectors.
-Please check with the site regarding equipment provided. - 3.
+Please check with the site regarding equipment provided. - 2.
 Patient Simulation: The correct patient/operator position must be maintained while operating.
 Throughout the simulated patient procedures, the treatment process will be observed by Clinic Floor Examiners and evaluated as if the manikin were a live patient.
 With the exception of having the manikin wear protective eyewear, the manikin is subject to the same treatment standards as any patient.
 The facial shroud may not be displaced other than with those retraction methods which would be reasonable for a patient's facial tissue.
 Some modifications in the treatment procedure are imposed due to the mechanical simulation conditions.
 For example, since the tooth length on #8 is directly measured prior to the procedure, no radiographs are utilized before or after treatment. - The Candidate should use only air but may use both air and water spray when preparing tooth #14.
 For tooth #8, when performing the complete endodontic procedure, the use of water irrigation is preferred when cleaning and filing the canal.
 If water spray is utilized, a mechanism to collect and remove the water must be in place during the use of the water spray.
-Models or pre-preparations are not permitted to be brought to the examination site. - 4.
-Security Requirements: No written materials may be in the operating area other than this Candidate Manual and CRDTS forms.

-- 5. Infection Control: The candidate must follow the most current recommended infection control procedures as published by the CDC during all simulated patient clinical procedures.
+Models or pre-preparations are not permitted to be brought to the examination site. - 3.
+Security Requirements: No written materials may be in the operating area other than this Candidate Manual and CRDTS forms. - 4.
+Infection Control: The candidate must follow the most current recommended infection control procedures as published by the CDC during all simulated patient clinical procedures.
 The only exception to standard infection control precautions is that the candidate is not required to maintain protective eyewear on the manikin during simulated patient procedures.
-Infection control will be monitored by Clinic Floor Examiners. (www.cdc.gov/oralhealth/infectioncontrol/guidelines) - 6.
+Infection control will be monitored by Clinic Floor Examiners. (www.cdc.gov/oralhealth/infectioncontrol/guidelines) - 5.
 Assigned Teeth: Once a procedure has been started, the procedure must be carried to completion on the assigned tooth/teeth with no substitutions permitted.
-Substitution of teeth or preparation of the wrong tooth/teeth during the Endodontic Examination will result in failure of the specific examination. - 7.
+Substitution of teeth or preparation of the wrong tooth/teeth during the Endodontic Examination will result in failure of the specific examination. - 6.
 Assistants: Auxiliary personnel are not permitted to assist at chair side or in a laboratory during the simulated patient examination.
-Candidates may not assist each other, critique or discuss one another's work. - 8.
-Adjacent Damage: The candidate's score will be penalized for any unwarranted damage to adjacent teeth or to the simulated gingival area during simulated patient procedures. - a.
-The modules candidates provide must have undamaged teeth in place for the simulated patient procedures.
-Should CFE's confirm adjacent damage is present, on A(2-6) module for the Endodontic Procedures, the module in question will be confiscated and CRDTS will provide the candidate with another module. - 9.
-Examination Sequence: The candidate must set up the manikin for the prosthodontic procedures and obtain the approval of a Clinic Floor Examiner between 8:00 and 8:30 A.M.
-The prosthodontic procedures must be completed between 8:30 and 12:30 P.M.
-No later than 12:30 P.M., the typodonts must be dismantled and the prosthodontic modules turned in to the examiner; candidates who utilize the maximum time allowed must then leave the clinic area for a brief period of time.
-At 1:00 P.M. candidates must mount their endodontic modules and the Clinic Floor Examiner must check the mounting of the endodontic typodont and authorize the candidate to proceed.
-The endodontic procedures must be completed between 1:00 and 3:30 P.M.
+Candidates may not assist each other, critique or discuss one another's work. - 7.
+Adjacent Damage: The candidate's score will be penalized for any unwarranted damage to adjacent teeth or to the simulated gingival area during simulated patient procedures.

+8. Examination Sequence: Candidates must mount their endodontic modules and the Clinic Floor Examiner must check the mounting of the endodontic typodont and authorize the candidate to proceed.
 During all simulated patient procedures, the typodont may not be disassembled without the permission of a Clinic Floor Examiner.
-Between 3:30 and 3:45, the candidate will dismantle the typodont and submit the endodontic modules to the examiners.